roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  But Roy was thinking, Were there really two?
 Maybe it was a reflection.
 But the second outline looked different, not like a mirror image.
 Was it that kid?
 It didn't look like the kid, but the light was weird.
 If it wasn't him, who was it?But one thing was for sure, some one – or ones – had just watched him fuck his wife.
 He felt a wicked thrill jolt through his body at the idea.

  "OK Bubba.
 I'm going to stop being submissive here and tell you to let me put my leg down and get my fucking tits off this window."
-Report_Story #2